Thunder vs. Pistons odds, prediction, spread, time: 2026 NBA picks for Wednesday, Feb. 25 from proven model

 SportsLine's model reveals its Detroit Pistons vs. Oklahoma City Thunder predictions and Wednesday NBA picks

 The Oklahoma City Thunder look to win their fourth game in a row when they face the Detroit Pistons in a battle between the two best teams in the NBA.
 Oklahoma City is coming off a 116-107 win over the Toronto Raptors on Tuesday night, while Detroit dropped a 114-103 decision to the San Antonio Spurs on Monday.
 The Thunder (45-14), who are 13-5 against Eastern Conference foes, are 21-7 on the road this season.
 The Pistons (42-14), who are 14-7 against Western Conference opponents, are 21-7 on their home court.
-OKC hasn't revealed its injury report yet, but Shai Gilgeous-Alexander (abdomen), Jalen Williams (hamstring) and Ajay Mitchell (abdomen) are all expected to remain out.
+OKC lists Shai Gilgeous-Alexander (abdominal), Jalen Williams (hamstring) and Isaiah Hartenstein (calf) as out, with Chet Holmgren (back) as doubtful.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: